 de pedirme que no me vaya fuera.

-our having been born so, without cause.
-(Trilce, XXXIV)
+and our having been born thus without cause.

 Who doesn’t have his corporate blue suit?

-Con su cigarrillo contratado y su dolor de bosillo?
+con su cigarrillo contratado y su dolor de bolsillo?

 full of pain?